 Ballantine, J., & McCourt Larres, P. (2012).
 Perceptions of authorial identity in academic writing among undergraduate accounting students: Implications for unintentional plagiarism.
-Accounting Education, 21(3), 289-306.
+Accounting Education21(3), 289-306.

 Bartholomae, D. (1986).
 Inventing the university.
 Journal of Basic Writing, 5(1), 4-23.